typesense/typesense-website/docs-site/content/guide/react-native-search-bar.md

 Let's go over the key dependencies:

-- **react-instantsearch-core** - Provides InstantSearch hooks and components for React Native
+- **react-instantsearch-core** - Provides [InstantSearch](https://github.com/algolia/instantsearch) hooks and components for React Native.
+InstantSearch is an open-source UI library by Algolia for building search interfaces that works with any search backend through adapters.
-- **typesense-instantsearch-adapter** - Connects InstantSearch with Typesense
+- **typesense-instantsearch-adapter** - Connects InstantSearch with Typesense as the search engine

 :::tip Note
 React Native can use `react-instantsearch-core` with the [`typesense-instantsearch-adapter`](https://github.com/typesense/typesense-instantsearch-adapter), just like web frameworks.
 This gives you access to powerful InstantSearch hooks and widgets.
 Alternatively, you can make direct API calls to Typesense using the Fetch API for a lighter implementation.